clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 For this method, VNC is configured as a systemd service that listens on port 5900 and GDM is configured to accept access requests from VNC.
-When you make a VNC connection to your |CL| host, you'll be presented with the GDM login screen and you authenticate as if you're local.
+When you make a VNC connection to your |CL| host, you are presented with the GDM login screen and you authenticate as if you are local.
 You must have root privileges to perform this configuration.

 #.
 Log in and get root privileges.